 Beyond being potentially profitable for those who have a good feel for momentum, live betting also allows you to hedge your bets.
-For example, let’s say that you dropped a wager on Tony Ferguson to win in advance of his upcoming fight.
+For example, let’s say that you dropped a wager on Jon Jones to win in advance of his upcoming fight.

 To fully take advantage of all that live betting has to offer, a mobile sports betting app is the way to go.
 You can bet from your phone at any time during the fight as long as you’re in a legalized state.

 There’s no need to be at a sportsbook or locked in front of your computer.
 You’ll be able to go out and enjoy fight night and know that you can quickly take advantage of opportunities as they arise throughout the card.

 It wasn’t too long ago that legally betting on the UFC online was a mere fantasy.
 Today, it’s a reality.
 You don’t need to take a trip to Vegas to get in on the action, nor do you have to take any unnecessary risks with an unregulated and risky offshore operator.

 You can find all of the UFC betting action you need right from the comfort of your own home in legal sports betting states.
 The lines are just as good as what you’ll find in Sin City, and you’ll find many more wagering opportunities than you would find at an offshore operator.

 |New Jersey Sports Betting||Yes||Yes|